marboga/installing_python/readme.md

 To install python, we will download Python directly from Python's website: [Download](https://www.python.org/downloads/release/python-2713/)

+You'll want the x86 64-bit version, unless your computer is 32-bit (likely only if it's more than 6 years old or so).
+Also, when installing, check the option that says 'add Python to your PATH variable'.

-We will have to set a PATH environment variable.
+We may have to set a PATH environment variable.
 To do this we navigate to our Advanced System Settings of your computer.
 Go to `Control Panel->Advanced System Settings-> Advanced-> Environment Variables`:

 ![environment variables](windows1.PNG)